Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Destabilising subvarieties for other PDE

-Observe that if $c_1=c_2 = 0$, then the equation reduces to the complex Monge-Ampère equation and there are no destabilizers in this case.
+Observe that if $c_1=c_2 = 0$, then the equation reduces to the complex Monge-Amp\`ere equation and there are no destabilisers in this case.
 So we may assume that $c_1>0$ or $c_2 > 0$.
 When the triple $(X,\alpha,\mathbf\Theta)$ is (gMA)-semistable, a destabilising surface $S$ (respectively, a destabilising curve $C$) satisfies

 By what was said in Example \ref{example gMA on three-folds}, we can write

 where

 It is clear that $r_2 > 0,s \geq 0$.
 Recall also that $\tau_2(\alpha,\beta) = \alpha-r_2\beta$.
 Now, if $S$ is a (gMA)-destabilising surface, then by Lemma \ref{lem:main lemma} we must have $S\subseteq E_{nK}(\tau_2(\alpha,\beta))$, and there are only finitely many surfaces $S$ which are contained in $E_{nK}(\tau_2(\alpha,\beta))$.
 Suppose $C$ is a (gMA)-destabilising curve.
 Then, we have